ScottSchaen/stupid-easy-excel-tips/README.md

 - - - -

 ## Did I miss anything?
-Let me know!
+Yes, I definitely did.
+Propose a file change by forking this project or find me on [linkedin](https://www.linkedin.com/in/scottschaen/) and shoot me a note.

 **Rock on,**
 **Scott**